 Dr. Drew Pinsky has spent nearly three decades curing patients in his internal medicine and addiction practice and inspring others to seek treatment through his television and radio programs, including Dr. Drew, Loveline, Dr. Drew’s Lifechangers, and Celebrity Rehab.
 Now, Dr. Drew is using his influence as one of the most listened-to physicians in America to help remedy the animal overpopulation crisis.
 In his new ad for PETA, he says that keeping animals from reproducing is a snap: All it takes is a snip.

-Every year, 6 to 8 million abandoned, lost, or unwanted dogs and cats enter animal shelters.
+Every year, more than 6 million abandoned, lost, or unwanted dogs and cats enter animal shelters.
 Half are euthanized because there simply are not enough homes for them all.
 Animals who aren’t fortunate enough to be taken to a shelter struggle to survive on the streets and suffer from starvation, dehydration, diseases, parasites, or injuries or are tortured by cruel people.

 In his behind-the-scenes interview, Dr. Drew noted, “I think it takes just a little bit of attention to be responsible, and you can have a dramatic impact on this crisis.”
 Hear why he thinks ending the animal homelessness crisis is everyone’s responsibility: